damithsenanayake/SONG/README.md

 # SONG
-This Repository Contains the Source Code for the Python Implementation of Self Organizing Nebulous Growths.
+This Repository Contains the Source Code for the Python Implementation of Self Organizing Nebulous Growths.*NOTE: This implementation has several improvements not described in the publication*

 ## Installation
 To install this package, download the zip file, extract it, and run the following command on the commandline